Transfer Learning for Kernel-based Regression: Introduction

-Transfer learning has been extensively studied in literature with a variety of applications in many domains, including text sentiment classification \citep{do2005transfer,wang2011heterogeneous}, medical imaging \citep{raghu2019transfusion}, and game playing \citep{taylor2009transfer}.
-Compared to the great success of transfer learning in practical applications, theoretical investigations on it are still lacking, especially for kernel ridge regression (KRR).
-This paper focuses on the transfer learning problem of KRR under the posterior drift setting \citep{cai2021transfer,cai2022transfer}, where the conditional distribution of the response given the covariates may differ between the source and target tasks, while the marginal distributions of the covariates are the same.
-Note that the phenomena of posterior drift commonly appear in many real problems, such as crowd-sourcing \citep{zhang2014spectral}, robotics control \citep{vijayakumar2002statistical} and air quality prediction \citep{mei2014inferring,wang2016nonparametric}.
+Transfer learning has been extensively explored in the literature, boasting a wide array of applications across various domains, including text sentiment classification \citep{do2005transfer}, medical imaging \citep{raghu2019transfusion}, and game playing \citep{taylor2009transfer}.
+While transfer learning has achieved significant practical success, theoretical studies, particularly in the context of kernel ridge regression (KRR), remain sparse.
+This paper delves into the transfer learning challenges associated with KRR under the scenario of posterior drift \citep{cai2021transfer,cai2022transfer}, where the conditional distribution of the response given the covariates may change between the source and target tasks, although the covariates' marginal distributions remain consistent.
+The phenomenon of posterior drift is prevalent in numerous practical scenarios, including crowd-sourcing \citep{zhang2014spectral}, robotics control \citep{vijayakumar2002statistical}, and air quality prediction \citep{wang2016nonparametric}.
+It is also interesting to point out that other kinds of transfer learning problem including covariate shift \citep{shimodaira2000improving,sugiyama2005model} and label shift \citep{garg2020unified,lee2025doubly}, where the former assumes the conditional distribution of the response given the covariates between the source and target is the same while the marginal distributions of the covariates are different, and the latter assumes the conditional distribution of the covariates given the response remains unchanged between the source and target while the marginal distributions of the response differ.
+Unless otherwise specified, throughout this paper, transfer learning will refer specifically to the posterior drift setting.